MENTAL HEALTH & ADDICTION

 It is also important to know that bipolar disorder tends to be a diagnosis of the 20’s.
 If someone does not experience a severe depressive or manic period over these years and instead encounters problems in the late 30’s or 40’s, the diagnosis can likely be something other than bipolar disorder.

 We try to make a bipolar diagnosis during periods of general sobriety.
 This is because severe drug use can often present similarly to that of mania.
-This does get more complicated, though, in that patients who have actual bipolar disorder are about 11 times more likely to also have an addiction than the general population.
+It does get more complicated, though, in that patients who have actual bipolar disorder are about 11 times more likely to also have an addiction than the general population.

-It is important to be cautious and sensible when working with your doctor around the prospect of having bipolar disorder because the medications are strong with serious potential side effects.
+It’s important to be cautious and sensible when working with your doctor around the prospect of having bipolar disorder because the medications are strong with serious potential side effects.
 It would be a mistake to make a bipolar diagnosis in haste without a detailed overall history.
 At CeDAR, we recommend taking a thoughtful approach around bipolar, using effective medications while paying good attention to side effects, and integrating recovery from bipolar with overall substance recovery.